TIU11/rails-application-template/README.md

 # Todo

+* define TLD and FQDN centrally, then use it everywhere
 * automate initial deploy
     * refactor `rvm:create_gemset` so it doesn't need to be invoked separately
     * run `deploy:setup` for initial setup automatically when deploying for the first time?